Norwich Township, Huron County, Ohio: Geography

-A small part of the city of Willard borders the southeast corner of Norwich Township.
+A small part of the city of Willard borders the southeast corner of Norwich Township, and part of the census-designated place of Holiday Lakes is located within the township.

 Name and history

 Norwich Township was organized in 1827.
 It was named after Norwich, Connecticut.

 Statewide, the only other Norwich Township is located in Franklin County.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.